silentdiverchris/Archivist/README.md

 An archive of folder 'Development' would normally create file 'Development.zip', setting AddVersionSuffix would name the first one as 'Development-0001.zip', the next as 'Development-0002.zip' and so on.

-Setting RetainVersions to 3, for example, would leave those as-is when 'Development-0003.zip' was created, then when 'Development-0004.zip' was created would delete 'Development-0001.zip', retaining the last 3.
+Setting RetainMaximumVersions to 3, for example, would leave those as-is when 'Development-0003.zip' was created, then when 'Development-0004.zip' was created would delete 'Development-0001.zip', retaining the last 3.

 When it gets to 9900 it will start generating warnings, and at 9999 it will generate an error and not create the next version of that file.
 Currently you need to renumber the files, e.g. back to 0001, 0002 etc. to get it working again.

 The system stores no internal record of what it calls files, it goes from what it finds at the time.

-Using the RetainVersions setting you can tell it to keep the last 2, 5 or however many versions you like.
+Using the Retain\[Minimim/Maximum]Versions settings you can tell it to keep the number of versions you like.
 It will delete the ones with the lowest numbers, which would usually be the oldest if you haven't touched the files since but the file timestamps aren't a factor in the decision, it judges purely by the digits in the file names.

 If it finds any file name that isn't of the form \[base file name]\[hyphen\]\[4 digits\]\[dot]\[extension] it won't touch it.
 Nor will it touch any file that has a \[base file name] that it isn't actively writing at the time.